ismahaniy/defect_detection_label_studio/README.md

 ---

-I am not suggest to proceed fine-tuning because it will take long time without GPU also the trainning data not include in the repository.
+I do not recommend proceeding with fine-tuning because it will take a long time without the GPU, and the training data is not included in the repository.